-Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Richwood Water Department indicates that the water supply is susceptible to possible future contamination based on the following:
+Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Cowen PSD indicates that the water supply is susceptible to possible future contamination based on the following:

-- ✓ The long narrow shape and steep topographic setting of the WSDA present an increased potential for contamination.
-In addition, the 12 stream crossings in the WSDA provide the opportunity for an accidental release/spill directly into the stream drainage network.
-Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Gauley River Watershed.
-This is evidenced by of the 855.65 stream miles assessed in the DEP 305(b) report; only 307.80 (63.0%) were fully supporting their overall designated uses.
-In addition, the health of the North Fork of Cherry may be impacted by a number of regulated and unregulated point and non-point sources in the ZCC and WSDA.
+- ✓ The long narrow shape, steep topographic setting, and the size of the WSDA present an increased potential for contamination.
+In addition, the 11 stream crossings in the WSDA provide the opportunity for an accidental release/spill directly into the stream drainage network.
+Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices appear may have an adverse impact on the ecological health of the Gauley River Watershed.
+Of the 855.65 stream miles assessed in the DEP 305(b) report; only 307.80 (63.0%) were fully supporting their overall designated uses.
+In addition, the health of the Gauley River may be impacted by a number of regulated and unregulated point and non-point sources in the ZCC and WSDA.